Children and Teenagers

 Paulette Jourdain had a lifelong involvement in art.
 She opened a gallery after Zbo's death in 1932.

-In 1919, Amedeo Modigliani is again able to reveal the ideal woman, as in the time of his sculpted heads of 1911 and 1912.
-Since he then had to give up sculpture because of his failing health, Amedeo is primarily a portrait painter.
+Since he had to give up sculpture because of his failing health, Amedeo is primarily a portrait painter.
 His models are the people around him in the art world of Montparnasse and humble fellows who cannot be his customers.
 His paintings are difficult to sell.

 When Paulette Jourdain arrives at Montparnasse, she is a still a child at only 15 year old.
 She obtains to work as a housemaid for Zborowski.
 She is the last model of Amedeo in 1919, for a unique painting, just before he died in January 1920.